 - Happens in RoboCop (1987) during the particularly one-sided shootout in the drug factory.

-- Occurs in the opening firefight in Goldeneye when several Russian soldiers are attacking Bond and Trevelyan as they plant explosives.
+- It occurs in the opening firefight in GoldenEye when several Russian soldiers are attacking Bond and Trevelyan as they plant explosives.
 One of the guards is shot as he crashes through the door to the staircase leading down to the floor, and his momentum causes him to crash through an oddly-placed gate in the railing...leading to open air.

-- Subverted twice in the James Bond parody Our Man Flint; Flint fights two Mooks on an industrial catwalk, only one side has a railing, the Mooks go off the side that doesn't.
-Later, villain Rodney goes over a stairway railing, but survives the fall.
+- Subverted twice in the James Bond parody Our Man Flint.
+Flint fights two Mooks on an industrial catwalk, only one side has a railing, the Mooks go off the side that doesn't.
+Later, Evil Brit villain Malcolm Rodney goes over a stairway railing, but survives the fall.

 - Happens in Prison, when one of the guards is electrocuted by resident Psycho Electro.

-- In the Super Mario Bros. live action movie, this happens nearly as often as in Space Mutiny.
+- In Super Mario Bros., this happens nearly as often as in Space Mutiny.